ckarfa/RTL_LOCKING/RTL_logic_locking/README.md

-# ASSURE
+# ASSURE++

-ASSURE is a prototype tool for RTL obfuscation jointly developed by Politecnico di Milano and New York University.

 Welcome to ASSURE!

 This is a tool for logic locking at register-transfer level.
-With ASSURE, designers can apply logic locking to existing RTL designs, including manually-designed intellectual property (IP) cores or HLS-generated components.
-Currently, ASSURE supports only Verilog designs.
+With ASSURE++, designers can apply logic locking to existing RTL designs, including manually-designed intellectual property (IP) cores or HLS-generated components.
+Currently, ASSURE++ supports only Verilog designs.

-For any questions/concerns, please email [Christian Pilato](christian.pilato@polimi.it).
+For any questions/concerns,.

 ## Requirements ##